Comings and goings at the NY Times orig. from Feb 25, 2011

 People around the world are starting to use two or more mobile phone numbers on a regular basis for a variety of reasons (and using a variety of techniques, including special 2-in-1 SIM cards).

 Another motivation to have more than one number is for the user to control how one is contacted and contactable.
 Naturally users typically have a strategy on handing out the right number to the right person for future contactability.
 Our research participants most commonly report separating private and business contacts by having separate numbers.
 Being able to switch one number completely offline is a way of switching the mental mode, such as "I am turning my work phone off as I am not working anymore".
 Small business owners and those who deal with a large number of people can identify the type of contacts easily by differentiating which phone number they use.
 One Chinese electronic shop owner gave out one of his mobile phone number for his best customers, ensuring that he is always reachable for them.
 The ease of having another mobile phone number also provides the exclusive communication channel for some, like those in early or secret relationships.

-Watch as a woman gets chocolate sauce poured all over her face for almost ten minutes.
 I don't know what to think of this one: mesmerizing? yucky? erotic? hunger-inducing?
 I have a hungry tingling disgust going on here...

 The New York Times gets a rare behind the scenes look at Pixar.

 Ronaldo Luís Nazário de Lima, more commonly known as Ronaldo, retired from soccer today as one of the most decorated players ever: he won two Ballon d'Ors, three FIFA player of the year awards, was on two World Cup-winning Brazilian teams, and scored the most goals in World Cup history.
 The video is a bit fuzzy, but here are ten of Ronaldo's greatest goals: